 Almost there: please enter your email below to gain instant access.

 Mercado Libre is the most popular ecommerce marketplace in Latin America, serving over 18 countries, from Mexico to Argentina.
+It’s the best place to sell merchandise online if these are key markets for your business.

 The brand’s combined revenue (between ecommerce and Fintech) surpassed $4.3 billion in Q3 2020, according to Mercardo Libre’s recent investor report.
 It also did over $18.2 billion in gross merchandise volume and sold nearly 600 million items in the same quarter.
 Sellers on the platform can merchant many types of products from 20 main categories and 123 smaller categories.